katy-arushi/recipe-app/README.md

 As for **future features**, I'd like to add more filters, maybe by allowing users to search for specific types of recipes such as beverages, desserts, etc. Maybe a user could also be able to favourite recipes they liked.
 Looking at the API docs, it's also pretty easy to implement a 'What's for dinner' app based on ingredients that a user already has, and this could be another interesting feature.
 I also think there should be error handling for the API requests to display a message for when the API can't get the data, since it's pretty often that I'm running out of API requests!

 ***A warning***: the Spoonacular API limits you to 150 requests a day.
-This is especially a problem until you implement saving the main page recipes to localstorage, as every minor change makes the app refresh.
+This is especially a problem until you implement saving the recipes to localstorage, as every minor change makes the app refresh.
 There are workarounds to the 150 request limit but it's definitely annoying.

 ## Available Scripts
 ### `npm start`